1794 Flowing Hair Half Dollar

 Description

 The 1794 Flowing Hair Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Flowing Hair Half Dollars 1794-1795 series.
 With a mintage of 23,464, this is a scarce issue.
-The obverse features Liberty facing right with flowing hair, surrounded by stars, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath.
-Designed by Robert Scot.
+The obverse features Liberty facing right with flowing hair, surrounded by stars and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath.
+First year of the U.S. half dollar.
+Only 23,464 struck.
+The 1794 is rare in all grades and highly sought as a first-year type coin.
+Estimated market value ranges from $4.3K to $87K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 13.48 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6051.
-The Flowing Hair Half Dollar was among the first silver coins struck at the Philadelphia Mint.
-Both dates are scarce early American coins.
-The 1794 is particularly rare in high grades.
-These coins represent the beginning of U.S. silver half dollar coinage.

 External References